Experience (n) – Practical contact with and observation of facts or events

 Expertise (n) – Expert skill or knowledge in a particular field

-At Caplugs, we’ve been the global leader in the manufacturing of quality caps, plugs and other protection components for over 75 years, allowing us to identify the right option or develop a new solution for nearly any product concern.
+At Caplugs, we’ve been the global leader in the manufacturing of high-quality custom plastic caps, plugs and protection components for over 75 years, allowing us to identify the right option or develop a new solution for almost any application.
+This expertise shines in our injection molding capabilities, delivering innovative molding solutions for custom projects.

-We recently sat down with two Caplugs team members to gain a deeper understanding of our custom process, as well as custom projects they’ve worked on of late.
+We recently sat down with two Caplugs team members to gain a deeper understanding of our custom injection molding process and custom projects we've worked on of late.
+These projects highlight our extensive custom tooling and custom plastic injection services.

-While Caplugs offers over 50,000 catalog parts, there are times where only a custom part will do.
+While Caplugs offers over 50,000 catalog parts, there are times when only a custom part will fit the requirement.

-From there, our team coordinates with our on-site engineering experts and the customer’s stakeholders to ensure project accuracy.
+Our team coordinates custom tools with on-site engineering experts and stakeholders to ensure project accuracy.

 “We typically talk directly to the engineers at our customer’s location, especially in the automotive space,” stated Sauer.
 “A lot of times, you lose detail through translation if things go from the customer to a salesperson and then to me.”

-To get things kicked off, the engineer will usually reach out with an application that our team has to find a resolution for.
+To get things started, the engineer will usually reach out with an application that our team addresses using innovative solutions.

 “It could be a drawing or a STEP file that’s showing the mating surface,” said Sauer.
-“From there, we’ll walk through what the parameters are for the part, figure out if it’s being exposed to heat, going through a wash or being exposed to fluids, things like that.”
+“From there, we’ll walk through the design parameters for the part, determine if it’s being exposed to heat, undergoes a wash or encounters fluids, among other considerations.”

-While initial quoting and sampling is a straightforward process, there are times where challenges may arise.
+While an initial injection molding quote and sampling is a straightforward process, there are times where challenges may arise.

-“With samples, they may be a little softer or slightly stiffer than what you will get with a finalized part, so there are always challenges,” said Sauer.
+“With samples, they may be a little softer or slightly stiffer than finalized parts, so there are always challenges,” said Sauer.
 “However, with a 3D print for example, we can provide a reasonable concept for the customer.”

 From there, our team will work with the customer through testing and changes and get a sign off to begin the tooling and production process for the injection molded part.

-When a customer is building an engine, transmission, EV drive or other powertrain equipment, and they need to close off components that will be exposed to air, we can assist with injection molded protective parts.
+When a customer is building an engine, transmission, EV drive or other powertrain equipment, and they need to close off components that will be exposed to air, we can assist with a custom injection molding design and part production.

-Assisting with powertrain protection is only some of what Caplugs can do in the automotive space.
+Assisting with powertrain protection is only part of what Caplugs achieves with custom plastic parts for the automotive sector.

-While we offer a wide selection of cataloged body plugs, they can be customized for form and function.
+While we offer an extensive selection of cataloged body plugs, they can be customized for form and function.
 We sell millions of these plugs to the automotive industry.
-Along with that, we sell a substantial number of custom designs that do the same thing.
+Along with that, we sell a substantial number of custom plastic components that do the same thing.

 “I'm working on some plugs right now and we have a couple more in the queue for ‘27 and ‘28 models,” noted Sauer.
 “We're basically quoting to a drawing of the mating part to get the process started.”

-Once the quoting is complete and the customer provides any further information needed for the engineering team, the prototyping and sampling process begins.
+Once the injection molding quote is complete and the customer provides additional information required for the engineering team, the prototyping and sampling process begins.

 From there, we ensure we can design the part and accommodate the material required for that application.
-For automotive protection products, Caplugs will typically use low- or high-density polyethylene (LDPE or HDPE) or thermoplastic elastomer (TPE).
+For automotive protection products, Caplugs will typically use low- or high-density polyethylene (LDPE or HDPE) or thermoplastic elastomer (TPE), making sure the parts meet stringent quality standards.

-“The good news is if they are getting a custom design on a body plug and it is a standard material,” said Sauer.
-“It will typically fit into one of our standard mold bases, so we will only need to charge for an insert set.”
+“The good news is if they are getting a custom design on a body plug and it is a standard material, it will typically fit into one of our standard mold bases, so we will only need to charge for an insert set,” said Sauer.

 This not only saves the customer money upfront but can shorten lead times and improve overall production time for long-term savings.